OxCGRT/covid-policy-scratchpad/differentiated vaccination policies/differentiated_interpretation_guide.md

 - If vaccinated people do not have to quarantine- we code this as a 1, and if non vaccinated can ‘test out’ of quarantine, we also code this as a 1.
 This is the one exception to the logic described elsewhere.
 If non-vaccinated people must present evidence of a test to arrive in a country, this is therefore a 1.
 If they must present a test and also quarantine, this is coded as a 2.
 - If non-vaccinated people cannot enter from any country at all, we code this as a 4, total closure to non-vaccinated
 - If non-vaccinated people are banned from some countries, we code this as a 3
-- If non-vaccinated foreign nationals are allowed to enter the country, we do not consider this in the coding.
-This is in line with the interpretation guidance which states that we do not consider the repatriation of foreign nationals when considering border closures.
+- If non-vaccinated nationals are allowed to enter the country, we do not consider this in the coding.
+This is in line with the interpretation guidance which states that we do not consider the repatriation of nationals when considering border closures.
 - If vaccination status is still used to approve vaccinated people's arrival and exempt them from quarantine, this is still a form of screening, and is coded as a 1.
 We only code this as a 0 if vaccination status is not factored in and there is no kind of screening in place at all (equivalent to pre-covid times), and non-vaccinated and vaccinated people are subject to the same policies.

 ### H8-  Protection of elderly people